jadrouil/tuna-lang/README.md

 The goal of tuna lang is to make it easier to build horizontally scalable and performant systems.

 Tuna accomplishes this by providing the same interface to global and local state despite global state being stored in a database.
-Performance is/will be achieved by building on[conder](https://github.com/Conder-Systems/conder).
+Performance is/will be achieved by building on [conder](https://github.com/Conder-Systems/conder).
 Conder is a compiler for abstract representations of functions that run mutations/queries against global and local state.

 Anyways, the goal is to build a scalable python.